whitneyburton/portfolios/students/patrickmedaugh.md

 Deployed to Heroku: N
 Uses Newrelic: Y
 What is the average performance and traffic?
-Required number of records seeded?
+1 Required number of records seeded?
 Y
-Load Testing Script
+Load Testing Script 3
-Performance Optimization Techniques
+Performance Optimization Techniques 2

-Additional Features
+Understood caching concepts but didn't unravel the existing code to create more efficient queries.
+Need to delve into what the code is doing on a conceptual level and use that to guide enhancing the performance.

 Team